Consumer Medicine Information (CMI)

 you will receive too much.
 However, if you experience any side effects after being

 given this medicine, telephone your doctor, or the Poisons Information Centre (telephone

 Australia 13 11 26), or go to Accident and Emergency at your nearest hospital.

 There have not been any unwanted side effects seen with the overdosage of Lucrin.

 Things you must do

-Your doctor may continue to monitor your testosterone levels to ensure that acceptable suppression of the secretion of hormones
+Your doctor may continue to monitor your hormone levels throughout your course of

 If you are going to have surgery, tell the surgeon that you are taking this medicine.

 If you are about to have any blood tests, tell your doctor that you are taking this

 It may interfere with the results of some tests.